kubernetes/enhancements/keps/sig-node/5283-dra-resourceslice-status-device-health/README.md

 a while ago and since expired.
 The Event API is described as "informative, best-effort, supplemental data" which is likely insufficient by itself for most use cases for tracking device health.

+### Vendor-Provided Metrics

+Device vendors could be expected to track and publish metrics related to the devices they manage and document specific queries that indicate the various possible health states of the devices.
+Cluster administrators could then wire those metrics into existing alerting mechanisms.

+This option provides much more flexibility to vendors in how they express the health of a device than the more rigid APIs defined by the other options.
+Vendor-defined metrics can represent a wider variety of dimensions and degrees of health at a higher resolution than would be possible with Kubernetes APIs.
+Cluster administrators are also afforded more flexibility by the freedom to interpret metrics in a way that works for their own environments instead of having to inherit a more binary "Healthy" or "Unhealthy" status from a driver which may or may not be customizable.

+The main cost of that flexibility is the lack of standardization, where cluster administrators have to track down from each vendor how to determine if a given device is in a healthy state as opposed to inspecting a well-defined area of a vendor-agnostic API like ResourceSlice.
+This lack of standardization also makes integrations like generic controllers that automatically taint unhealthy devices less straightforward to implement.

 ## Infrastructure Needed (Optional)